christine-guo/GTS-DCV-Simulator/README.md

   - Optional Query Parameters
     - "token": unique token to track http request in logs
     - "node_a": unique identifier of the first node (used to track any errors during attacks)
     - "node_b": unique identifier of the second node (used to track any errors during attacks)

+## Logging
+Within the central VM, you can track all attacks through the test_error (internal server errors) and test_summary (all dcv requests) folders.
+    - All attacks are logged in the format "{node_a}_{node_b}.log"

 ## CA Removal